Can we do surrogacy with my friend who lives overseas? Can she travel to Australia to deliver the baby?

 If you are new to surrogacy, you can read about how to find a surrogate, or how to become a surrogate yourself.
 You can also download the free Surrogacy Handbook which explains the processes and options.

-There are a number of variables that may mean that your international friend can be your surrogate under an Australian surrogacy arrangement:
+There are a number of variables that may mean that your international friend can be your surrogate under an Australian arrangement:

 • If your friend has Australian citizenship, it may be viable for them to travel in and out of Australia for treatment and the birth.